jbudigini/Marketing-Campaign-Analysis-Using-AB-Testing/README.md

-# 📊 Advertising Campaign Performance Analysis: Facebook vs. AdWords
+# 📊 Marketing Campaign Performance Analysis: Facebook vs. AdWords

 ## Project Overview
 This project involves conducting A/B testing to evaluate the performance of two marketing campaigns: Facebook Ads and Google Adwords for an online retail business.
 The primary goal is to determine which campaign is more effective in driving user engagement and conversions, helping the company optimize its marketing strategies.